 If done regularly, stretching exercises for the neck can loosen muscle tightness and maintain or expand range of motion for the neck.
 Try these 2 stretches to get started.

 - Therapy or support group

 Cognitive behavioral therapy has proven benefits for helping to develop healthy thought patterns, but even a support group or online forum where you can share your concerns and receive support can help you manage day-to-day stressors.

-Visit our very active Spine-health Forum to find online support.
+Visit our active Forums to find online support.

 Practicing meditation is a good way to calm your thoughts and anxieties.
 Look for a guided meditation video on YouTube or attend a class to learn how.

 - Enlisting help from family and friends

 You don’t have to tackle stress alone; let your family and friends help carry the load.
 Be clear about ways they can help you—ask if a friend can run an errand for you, or assign your children extra chores around the house during stressful periods.